ZA

 Common scenario: spouse + children (rule-of-thumb overview)

-A widely-cited rule of thumb is that the surviving spouse is entitled to the greater of:
+A commonly used rule-of-thumb is that the surviving spouse is entitled to the greater of:

 - a child’s share,